La Petite Empreinte – Delicious Wines

 If you would like to learn more about their work you can follow their Instagram account here.
 They have two very young children which has slowed down their Instagram posting but there is still lots to discover about their work in their vineyards and cellar.

-La Petite Empreinte Côteaux Bourguignons Mas à Tierra (Pinot Noir) 2022
+La Petite Empreinte Côteaux Bourguignons Mas à Tierra (Pinot Noir) 2023

-La Petite Empreinte Bourgogne Côte d’Auxerre Tapis Rouge 2022
+La Petite Empreinte Bourgogne Côte d’Auxerre Tapis Rouge 2023

-Planted in 1978, these vines are situated in Saint-Bris at the top of a south-facing Portlandian limestone plateau.
+Planted in 1978, these older vines are situated in Saint-Bris at the top of a south-facing Portlandian limestone plateau.
 The vines are currently in conversion to organics.

 A brief word about the Saint-Bris commune where these vines grow and the Côte d’Auxerre appellation is one that can be applied to Pinot Noir grown in the area.